 - Death.
-Both of the above complications can lead to death.
+Both of the above complications may lead to death.

 People with chronic mesenteric ischemia can develop:

 - Fear of eating.
-This occurs because of the after-meal pain associated with the condition.
+This happens because of the after-meal pain associated with the condition.

-- Unintentional weight loss.
+- Weight loss that isn't intended.
 This can occur as a result of the fear of eating.

 - Acute-on-chronic mesenteric ischemia.
-Symptoms of chronic mesenteric ischemia can progress, leading to the acute form of the condition.
+Symptoms of chronic mesenteric ischemia can get worse, leading to the acute form of the condition.

-Your doctor might suspect that you have chronic mesenteric ischemia if you have pain after eating that causes you to limit food and lose weight.
+If you have pain after eating that causes you to limit food and lose weight, your health care provider might suspect that you have chronic mesenteric ischemia.
 A narrowing of the major arteries to the small intestine can help confirm the diagnosis.

 Tests might include:

 - Angiography.
-Your doctor might recommend a CT scan, MRI or X-ray of your abdomen to determine if the arteries to your small intestine have narrowed.
-Adding a contrast dye (mesenteric angiogram, CT angiography or magnetic resonance angiography) can help pinpoint the narrowing.
+Your health care provider might recommend a CT scan, MRI or X-ray of your abdomen to find out if the arteries to your small intestine have narrowed.
+Adding a contrast dye can help pinpoint areas where the arteries have narrowed.

 - Doppler ultrasound.
-This noninvasive test uses sound waves to estimate blood flow, which can determine narrowing of the arteries.
+This noninvasive test uses sound waves to check blood flow, which can determine narrowing of the arteries.